 Confidentiality and commercial-in-confidence safeguards include: a data recipient that is provided with government sector data that contains confidential or commercially sensitive information must ensure that the information is dealt with in a way that complies with any contractual or equitable obligations of the data provider concerning how it is to be dealt with.
-Data custody and control safeguards include: a data provider and data recipient must ensure that the government sector data that is shared is maintained and managed in compliance with any legal requirements concerning its custody and control-including, for example, requirements under the GIPA or State Records Act 1998-that are applicable to them.
+Data custody and control safeguards include: a data provider and data recipient must ensure that the government sector data that is shared is maintained and managed in compliance with any legal requirements concerning its custody and control-including, for example, requirements under the GIPAA or State Records Act 1998-that are applicable to them.

-If a data recipient arranges for a person or body other than another government sector agency to conduct data analytics work using government sector data with which it has been provided, the head of the data recipient is to ensure that appropriate contractual arrangements are in place before the data is provided to ensure that the person or body deals with the data in compliance with any requirements of the privacy legislation, the State Records Act 1998 and any government data security policies that are applicable to the data recipient.
+If a data recipient that arranges for a person or body, other than another government sector agency, to conduct data analytics work using government sector data with which it has been provided, the head of the data recipient is to ensure that appropriate contractual arrangements are in place before the data is provided to ensure that the person or body deals with the data in compliance with any requirements of the privacy legislation, the State Records Act 1998 and any government data security policies that are applicable to the data recipient.

-Part 3 includes the power for the Minister to issue a direction to a State-owned corporation to provide data to the DAC only if the direction is given with the approval of the Premier and, where the portfolio Minister of the State-owned corporation is neither the Premier nor the Minister administering the proposed Act, the Minister has consulted the relevant portfolio Minister about the direction before it is given.
-Part 3 also provides the power for the Secretary of the Department of Finance Services and Innovation to report to the Minister responsible for a government sector agency or the Public Service Commissioner any failure by an agency to comply with the requirements of the proposed Act or with a direction given under it, or any other matter of concern to the secretary with regard to the agency's obligations.
-The secretary can include in the annual report of the department a report of any incidences of failure by government sector agencies to comply with the requirements of the bill or the regulations or with any directions given under the bill.
+Part 3 includes the power for the Minister to issue a direction to a State-owned corporation to provide data to the DAC only if the direction is given with the approval of the Premier, and where the portfolio Minister of the State-owned corporation is neither the Premier nor the Minister administering the proposed Act, and the Minister has consulted the relevant portfolio Minister about the direction before it is given.
+Part 3 also provides the power for the Secretary of the Department of Finance, Services and Innovation to report to the Minister responsible for a government sector agency or the Public Service Commissioner any failure by an agency to comply with the requirements of the proposed Act or with a direction given under it, or any other matter of concern to the Secretary with regard to the agency's obligations.

-I turn to the management of personal information.
-In the design of the bill, the safe handling and protection of privacy around personal information has been and remains paramount.
-Whilst the Government is the custodian of the data it collects, it ultimately belongs to the people.
-With this in mind, it is the duty of any government to ensure that the information it holds is used for the purpose of generating greater social outcomes and tailored, citizen-centric services.
-The Privacy Commissioner has been instrumental in both the steering committee for the Data Analytics Centre and the policy design behind this bill.
-I thank the Privacy Commissioner, Dr Elizabeth Coombs, for the many hours she dedicated to making this bill a reality which includes the safeguards and protections that she helped to design.
+The Secretary can include in the annual report of the department a report of any incidences of failure by government sector agencies to comply with the requirements of the bill or the regulations or with directions given under the bill.
+In the design of the bill the safe handling and protection of privacy around personal information has been, and remains, paramount.
+Whilst it is government that is the custodian of the data it collects, it ultimately belongs to the people.
+With this in mind, it is the duty of any government to ensure that the information it holds is used for the purpose of generating greater social outcomes and tailored, citizencentric services.
+Central to this mission is the non-negotiable instrument of trust.
+This is why the Privacy Commissioner has been instrumental in both the steering committee for the Data Analytics Centre and the policy design behind this bill.
+I thank the Privacy Commissioner, Dr Elizabeth Coombs, for the many hours she had dedicated to making this bill a reality, which includes the safeguards and protections that she helped to design.